ironsketch/CalorieKeeper/readme.md

 - If you tapped ONLY once and no longer want to delete, long press to undo

 The app icon is a picture of my cat, Zelda.
 (She's a princess)

+## Recent Updates

+- Added an editable date so you can post to the past/future (if ya want)
+- Removed 20 warnings